Lambda Expressions

 When to Use Lambdas

-Use regular functions when you need: - Multiple statements or complex logic - Better documentation with docstrings - Reusable code that appears in multiple places - Variadic arguments or complex parameter handling
+Regular functions are appropriate for: - Multiple statements or complex logic - Better documentation with docstrings - Reusable code that appears in multiple places - Variadic arguments or complex parameter handling